 Guidance | Strategy | Results

 Young people make mistakes - some more serious than others.
 If your child is facing criminal charges in the Fort Collins area, contact Rachel A. Michael, LLC.
-We offer compassionate and effective legal representation at affordable rates, providing comfort, education and guidance as you take on the legal challenges in front of you.
+We offer compassionate and effective legal representation at affordable rates, providing comfort, education, and guidance as you take on legal challenges.
 A juvenile case impacts not just your child but the entire family.
 We are here to help you and your child through the process.
-Turn to our experienced team for the advocacy and guidance you need during this difficult time.
+Contact our experienced team for the advocacy and guidance you need during this difficult time.

-A juvenile crime is any crime committed by someone under the age of 18.
+A juvenile crime is any crime committed by someone under 18.
 In Colorado, certain types of juvenile crimes are more commonly seen than others, including the following:

 - Underage drinking.
 This term applies when anyone under the age of 21 is found to be drinking or in possession of alcohol.

-- Shoplifting is the act of stealing goods from a store while posing as a customer.
+- Shoplifting is stealing goods from a store while posing as a customer.

 - Drug crimes.
-Drug possession entails having any amount of drugs, including drug paraphernalia, on your person, in your car or in your home.
-If you have a large amount of illegal substance in your possession, you may be charged with intent to distribute.
+Drug possession entails having any amount of drugs, including drug paraphernalia, on your person, car, or home.
+You may be charged with intent to distribute if you have a large amount of illegal substance.

 - Sexual offenses.
 A sexual offense is any crime in which one person causes another person to engage in an unwanted sexual act, usually using force or threat.

-- Trespassing is the entrance onto another person's property without permission or without lawful authority and resulting in some sort of damage, however minor.
+- Trespassing is the entrance onto another person's property without permission or lawful authority and resulting in some damage, however minor.